durandaltheta/cpp_template_workshop/lesson_3_substitution_failure_is_not_an_error.md

     const int m_i;
 };

-// overloading the '+' operator in the case where MyClass is on the right hand side of the operation template <typename T>
+// globally overloading the '+' operator in the case where MyClass is on the right hand side of the operation template <typename T>
 int operator+(T&& lhs, MyClass rhs) {
     // use MyClass's internal standard addition operator